dvershinin/cacheability/readme.txt

 Yes, absolutely.
 Moreover, Cacheability adds the correct HTTP semantics making browsers and any external caches like Varnish to more efficiently cache your website's content.

 == Changelog ==

+= 1.1.6 =
+* Fixed a PHP fatal error when used together with older versions of Varnish HTTP Purge plugin and WP-Rocket integrations

 = 1.1.3 =
 * Fixed some PHP warnings